probablyrobot/neojams/README.md

 Who
 ----
+NeoJAMS is a modernization of the original JAMS project, which was developed by the MARL@NYU team and contributors.
+This version is maintained by Igor Bogicevic (igor.bogicevic@gmail.com, GitHub: probablyrobot).

-To date, the initial JAMS effort has evolved out of internal needs at MARL@NYU, with some great feedback from our friends at LabROSA.
+The original JAMS effort evolved out of internal needs at MARL@NYU, with feedback from LabROSA.
+This modernization builds upon their work while adding support for modern Python features and improved type safety.

 If you want to get involved, do let us know!